ThuNganPythonista/GIT/README.md

 It allows you to comfortably install, uninstall, and set up different versions with Python packages without worrying about affecting existing projects.

-If you use MacOs, so you run :

 `python3 -m venv env`

 Virtualenv is a tool that allows you create and manage independent virtual environments for each project.

-With Windows :

-`py -m venv env`

 **(3)Activate the virtual environment:**

+You alr created virtual environment, now run it :

+`source env/bin/activate`

 ![git clone](https://github.com/ThuNganPythonista/GIT/blob/main/images/gitclone.png)